Vermont Water Quality at a Glance

 Burlington Water Quality

 Comprehensive analysis of Burlington Water Resources, serving 42,000 customers with Lake Champlain source water.
-Includes information on the city’s advanced treatment processes, PFAS monitoring results, and infrastructure modernization projects.
+Includes information on the city’s advanced treatment processes, PFAS monitoring results, the 2025 Supreme Court lawsuit over airport AFFF contamination, and infrastructure modernisation projects funded through the Bipartisan Infrastructure Law.

 Frequently Asked Questions